Sarah627/Java_miniatures/README.md

         ![changing references](/images/changing%20reference.png)

       - What if one of them have been changed its value to `"def"` for example?
-         - Now you know the answer! the value is not changed the string reference variable just changed its reference to another object in the pool :)
+         - Now you know the answer! the value hasn't been changed the string reference variable just has been changed its reference to another object in the pool :)

          ![changed reference](/images/changed%20reference.png)

-         - Here, the security is ensured, imagine a situation where multiple threads for example using the same string literal if one of the other threads tried to change the value the others won't be affected because the string reference variable used by the thread just changed its reference without affecting the others.
+         - Here, security is ensured.
+For instance, imagine a situation which multiple threads use the same string literal, and one thread tries to change the value, the others won’t be affected because the string reference variable used by the thread just changes its reference without affecting the others.
-         - Also, the reusability and memory management are ensured, as JVM first checks if an identical string already exists in the pool.
+         - Reusability and memory management are also ensured.
+The JVM first checks if an identical string already exists in the pool.
 If it does, the existing reference is used; otherwise, a new string is added to the pool.
-So, JVM don't have to waste memory for the same literal in addition being secure due to the string immutability.
+This prevents memory waste for the same literal while maintaining security due to string immutability.
       - In case of using `new` operator, here you create string object outside of the string pool, in the heap:

       ![new operator](/images/new%20operator%20with%20string%20pool%20concept.png)

-      - here `new` operator creates object outsite the heap, even if you created multiple objects using `new` operator or not have the same exaxt string literal they won't point to the same objects as in myName.
+      - The `new` operator creates an object outside the **String Pool**, so even if you create multiple objects with the same exact string literal using the new operator, they won’t point to the same object, as seen in myName.
+      -